practicalli/spacemacs/docs/spacemacs-basics/working-with-projects/projectile.md

 `n` to skip replacement of the current match and jump to the next match.

-> #### Hint::Helm-ag and iedit more effective for larger changes
+!!!
+Hint "Helm-ag and iedit more effective for larger changes"
-> Use [Evil tools to replace text across projects](/evil-tools/replacing-text-across-projects.md) (refactor), especially for large numbers of changes.
+    Use [Evil tools to replace text across projects](spacemacs-basics/evil-tools/replacing-text-across-projects.md) (refactor), especially for large numbers of changes.
 Only matching lines are displayed so it is easier to see how many places you are making the change in.